annisasarah/KATARINA1.0/README.md

 All Physical modules are stored at Atma Jaya Catholic University of Indonesia, Telecommunication Lab (4th floor)

 Please read the: DIKTAT KATARINA 1.0 to run the experiments

+This project was supported by Center of Robotics and IoT, Faculty of Engineering, Atma Jaya Catholic University of Indonesia. please visit https://www.atmajaya.ac.id/web/Fakultas.aspx?ou=teknik for any information and update about Faculty's research.